 - 1. Acquiring the capital needed to expand assets, particularly plant and equipment.
-Capital can be acquired through: - · Current Debt - Stock Issues - Bond Issues (Long Term Debt) - Profits - 2.
-Establishing a dividend policy that maximizes the return to shareholders - 3.
-Setting the Accounts Payable policy and Accounts Receivable policy - 4.
-Driving the financial structure of the firm and its relationship between debt and equity - 5.
-Selecting and monitoring performance measures that support your strategy
+Capital can be acquired through: - Current Debt - Stock Issues - Bond Issues (Long Term Debt) - Profits - 2.
+Establishing a dividend policy that maximizes the return to shareholders. - 3.
+Setting accounts payable policy (which can also be entered in the Production and Marketing areas) and accounts receivable policy (which can also be entered in the Marketing area). - 4.
+Driving the financial structure of the firm and its relationship between debt and equity. - 5.
+Selecting and monitoring performance measures that support your strategy.